Skip to content

 deltaIndexGlobal sequence number assigned to each delta

-itemHashesArray of per-item content hashes included in the batch
+itemHashesArray of per-item content hashes included in the verification

 What You Can Do With This

-• Audit any delta — Recompute the content hash and verify it against the proof hash
+• Audit any delta — Verify the content hash against the proof hash

 • Detect tampering — Any modification breaks the hash chain